emrekizilelma/notepadc/README.md

-# Cnotepad
+# notepadc
-Simple Notepad program which written in C.
+Simple notepad program which written in C.